-In 1505, the great German artist Albrecht Dürer created a quiet but captivating image: a chalk drawing of an unidentified young woman from Venice.
-Known today as Portrait of a Young Venetian Woman, the drawing has become one of the most enigmatic and beloved works of the Renaissance.
-Despite its modest scale and medium, it radiates a timeless elegance that continues to intrigue scholars and art lovers alike.
+In 1505, the great German artist Albrecht Dürer created a quiet but captivating image: an oil painting of an unidentified young woman from Venice.
+Known today as Portrait of a Young Venetian Woman, the panel has become one of the most enigmatic and beloved works of the Renaissance.
+Despite its modest scale and restrained composition, it radiates a timeless elegance that continues to intrigue scholars and art lovers alike.
 Her expression is serene, her features delicate, and though we may never know her name, her presence endures.

-The drawing reflects more than just a pretty face.
+The portrait reflects more than just a pretty face.
 It showcases Dürer’s growing engagement with Italian ideals of beauty, proportion, and grace.
 The sitter’s hairstyle, clothing, and calm expression all reflect Venetian fashion and taste around 1505.
-Yet, there is also a sense of personal intimacy in the portrait, suggesting it may not have been just a study or commission, but something more thoughtful.
+Yet, there is also a sense of personal intimacy in the work, suggesting it may not have been just a formal commission, but something more thoughtful.

 Who Was Albrecht Dürer?
 A German Master Abroad